 Hey, Tea Lovers!
 In this post, we will talk about Base64 in Java.
-Base64 is a very common and easy way to encode the data.
+Base64 is a very common and easy way to encode data.
 It helps us to at least make it hard to understand the data at first glance to keep it secure.
 In the Java Base64 library, we have unique types of Base64 techniques which you will see in a bit.
 For this, we will be using the inbuilt Java Base64 Encoder and Decoder.
 You don’t need any additional Base64 libraries to do this simple task.

 For the online Base64 encode and decode tool you can use this very fast and secure tool, here.
-It is secure because we don’t process your data, encode or decode, on our server.
+It is secure because we don’t process your data, encode or decode, it on our server.
 Instead, it’s a completely client-based solution.
 Do check it out and bookmark it.

 Java Base64 Class in Java Util Library